jimhigson/oboe.js-website/content/examples.md

 -----------------

 It isn't really what Oboe is for but you can use it as a simple AJAX library.
-This might be good to drop it into an existing application so you can refactor later to make it progressive.
+This might be good to drop it into an existing application before iteratively refactor towards progressive loading.
+The API should be familiar to jQuery users.

 ``` js
 oboe('/myapp/things.json')